Cayenne and Warfarin: Can You Take Them Together?

 What should you do?

-Keep intake consistent rather than cycling on and off; variability is a bigger driver of bad outcomes than steady use.
-Watch for early bleeding signs: easy bruising, gum bleeding when brushing, prolonged bleeding from minor cuts, dark or red urine, black tarry stools, frequent nosebleeds, or unusual fatigue (which can signal occult blood loss).
-Avoid combining cayenne supplements with NSAIDs, aspirin, ginkgo, fish oil at high doses, garlic supplements, or other agents that also affect platelets, because the additive bleeding risk can compound rapidly.
+Early signs to watch for include easy bruising, gum bleeding when brushing, prolonged bleeding from minor cuts, dark or red urine, black tarry stools, frequent nosebleeds, or unusual fatigue.
+Avoid combining cayenne supplements with NSAIDs, aspirin, ginkgo, high-dose fish oil, or garlic supplements, since their effects on bleeding can compound.

 Which specific products are affected?